 Policy and Public Land Management

 Yet another theme may be policy and public land management.
 The National Park Service was created on August 25, 1916.
-Today there are more than 400 national parks, 560 national wildlife refuges, and nearly 250 million acres of other public lands.
+Today there are more than 400 national park sites, over 560 national wildlife refuges, and nearly 250 million acres of other public lands.
 Maybe you are curious about what makes something a public land?
-Or maybe your crew is interested in knowing more about how a national park is designated or named, how wildfires are managed, or who runs the concessions.
-Why are national parks considered the crown jewels?
+Or maybe your crew is interested in knowing more about how a national park is designated or named, how wildfires are managed, why parks have nonprofit partner organizations, or who runs the concessions.
+What makes some national parks, like Yellowstone, a crown jewel?

-This summer is going to be especially fun to explore some of these questions, as the National Park Service is celebrating its birthday on August 25.
+Summers are especially fun to explore some of these questions, as the National Park Service celebrates its birthday on August 25.
 Everyone is invited to share how they feel connected to parks at #YourParkStory or #NPSbirthday.
 Check out the park service social channels for information about celebrations, educational events, and other ways to engage.

 There are so many rich educational opportunities and worldschooling themes at Yellowstone National Park.
 As you start peeling back the layers and asking questions, you’ll uncover even more stories, more questions, and more shared educational adventures for your family.